alvarodayle/SOsimple/README.md

 # SoSimple
-Repository of the desktop app "SOsimple" for the Software Product project
+Repository of the desktop app "SoSimple" for the Software Product project